AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

 ![Build complete](assets/create-rule-development-success.png)

-As you can see on the [!UICONTROL Publishing Flow] screen, there is a lot more to the publishing process which is beyond the scope of this tutorial.
+As you can see on the [!UICONTROL Publishing Flow] screen, there is a lot more to the publishing process, which is beyond the scope of this tutorial.
 This tutorial just uses a single library in your Development environment.

-Now you are ready to validate the data in the request using the Adobe Experience Platform Debugger.
+Now, you are ready to validate the data in the request using the Adobe Experience Platform Debugger.

 [Next **Validate with Adobe Experience Platform Debugger**](validate-with-debugger.md)

 >[!NOTE]
 >
 >Thank you for investing your time in learning about Adobe Experience Platform Web SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)
+If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)